rgbabaev/blogster-mod-astro/README.md

   - [ ] Switching by browser preferences
   - [ ] Switching language redirects to the same page in another language
 - [ ] 404 page
+- [ ] External links open in a new tab & security additions
 - [ ] Fontawesome replaced with SVG icons
 - [ ] Added tags with filtering and navigation
 - [ ] Dark theme improvements: